The Gospel and Race: An Interview with Jordan Rice

 Many black people have heard this argument: “The reason you are a Christian is that slaveholders forced your ancestors to accept Christianity to serve the interests of those in power.”
 We addressed this in the series with a message about the historical roots of Christianity and whether or not Christianity is the “white man’s religion.”
 In that message, we used Acts 2 to validate that Christianity in Africa started at Pentecost, not when the slave ships pulled up.
 After that message, establishing Christianity as indigenous to Africa, an African woman stopped me in the hallway with tears streaming down her cheeks and said, “Thank you so much for showing how the gospel truly has embedded itself in every culture well before slavery or colonization.”
 That was what we were aiming for in the series.

-The fact that we're having these conversations more and more is no small thing.
+The fact that we’re having these conversations more and more is no small thing.
 And the fact that people are so receptive is no small thing.
-And I imagine there are Christians in America that 30 or 40 years ago thought we would never be where we are today.
-I don't want to discount the progress we have already made and only look to what is still lacking.
-So I am grateful to everyone, in no matter how small a way, who is taking steps in the right direction, because direction is really more important than speed.
-I'm praying for more boldness to continue walking down this path.
+I imagine there are Christians in America that, 30 or 40 years ago, thought we would never be where we are today.
+I don’t want to discount the progress we have already made and only look at what is still lacking.
+So I am grateful to everyone who is taking steps in the right direction no matter how small they are, because direction is really more important than speed.
+I’m praying for more boldness to continue walking down this path.